Brille24/SyliusTierpricePlugin/README.md

 That way all the Sylius resource overriding happens in the `app/config/resources.yml`

-* If you want to use the API for creating and updating tierpices, you also have to add the `routing.yml` to the `app/config/routing.yml`
+* If you want to use the API for creating and updating tier prices, you also have to add the `routing.yml` to the `app/config/routing.yml`
 ```yml
 ...
 brille24_tierprice_bundle: